 Then a dish simply called “earth” that was whole wheat ravioli stuffed with chicken liver pate, chestnuts and black truffle and then the “grandma” plate of sou vide rooster pastitsado.

 Every single menu item is made with Corfu-specific ingredients, and with what Mengoulas credits to be his main philosophy of “meraki,” total passion.
+And the music playlist was straight out of my dreams, jumping from 90’s grunge to 80’s synth-pop to classic rock.

 At around 11:30 pm, as we were getting up to depart, a large group of hip, stylish young Corfiots entered to begin their meal.
 Early bird specials and 8pm bedtimes felt far, far away.